Agri-DAO/AgriDAO/README.md

-# Ottley Capital Trial DAO
+# AgriDAO Initial

-This is a repository for the Centric + Ottley Captial trial DAO, launched onthe Rinkeby testnet.
+This is a repository for AgriDAO.